nickyp17/LyricsClassificationChallenge/README.md

 * Selecting the proper classifier/machine learning model
 * Using pandas for machine learning classification
 * Estimating accuracy of the classifier I built
+* How to adjust the model for machine learning